tomcohen13/MultiAgentResearchApp/README.md

 ### 2. **Asynchronous Workflow & Streaming**
 - Checkpoints are stored in MongoDB using `AsyncMongoClient` and `AsyncMongoDBSaver`, ensuring state persistence.
 - Topic agents work in parallel to speed up research.
-- Events are streamed as they happen to the client for smoother UX.
+- Events up to the final state are streamed as they happen to the client for smoother UX;
+the final state is streamed by the token to the UI

 ### 3. **Scalability and Flexibility**
 - Configurable to support more topics.